A Complete Guide on How to Best Be Prepared for Your Coding Interview

-Typically, interviews for a tech job start with a casual phone call from the company's recruiter.
-Then, the applicant moves on to a technical interview, which usually lasts about an hour and often takes place over Skype, Zoom, or Google Hangouts.
-It includes a series of technical questions and allows the interviewer to watch the applicant code in real-time.
+Interviews for a tech job often start with a casual phone call from the company's recruiter.
+Then, the applicant completes a technical interview, which can last about an hour and often occurs over Zoom, Microsoft Teams, or Google Hangouts.
+Before the coronavirus pandemic, some technical interviews happened in person and involved live white-boarding.

-Questions may focus on the applicant's ability to build or debug, or prompt the applicant to demonstrate their competence with data structures and algorithms.
+Applicants answer technical questions, and interviewers can watch them code in real time.
+Questions may focus on the applicant's ability to build or debug or prompt the applicant to show their knowledge of data structures and algorithms.

 This is a chance to show off your coding skills and how you work with others.
-With the interviewer present, you can talk through your thought processes for completing the challenge, which gives you an opportunity to demonstrate problem-solving skills.
+With the interviewer present, you can talk through your thought processes for completing the challenge, which allows you to demonstrate problem-solving skills.

-While the interviewer is evaluating your competence in completing the challenge, they are also watching your diligence in checking and correcting the code.
+While the interviewer evaluates how you complete the challenge, they also watch how attentive you are in checking and correcting code.
 The interviewer may assess your logical reasoning, use of best practices, and communication.

-In addition to the coding challenges, applicants are typically asked different behavioral questions.
-Questions might cover the applicant's experience with various programming languages and development tools and what skills the applicant would bring to the position.
+Along with coding challenges, the interviewer may ask applicants behavioral questions.
+These questions might cover your experience with various programming languages and development tools, what significant projects you've worked on, and what skills you'd bring to the position.

 What Concepts Are Emphasized During a Coding Interview?

 Concepts frequently emphasized include arrays and strings, binary trees, dynamic programming, and linked lists.
-According to CoderPad, other common interview topics include breadth-first search algorithms, palindrome checker, and sorted lists of numbers.
+According to CoderPad, other common interview topics include breadth-first search algorithms, hash table use, and sorted lists of numbers.
 Interviewers may emphasize data structures and algorithms.

 Common data structures tested include arrays, linked lists, stacks, and queues.
 Common algorithms tested include recursion, bubble sort, insertion sort, and binary search.

-Of course, the interview topics will also depend on the role you are interviewing for and the skills and tools that will likely be needed for the job.
+The interview topics also depend on the role you are interviewing for and the skills needed for the job.

 What's the Best Way to Prepare for a Coding Interview?

-Data structures and algorithms will likely be an integral component of the coding challenges, so it's important to spend time on those topics when preparing for your interview.
+Data structures and algorithms may make up the main part of coding challenges, so it's important to spend time on those topics when preparing for your interview.
 Try to mimic the actual interview conditions in your prep: Practice on a whiteboard and set a timer to emulate the time pressure during coding challenges.
 As you write your code, practice explaining your thought processes out loud.